manav-loves-cloud/spektra/bestpractices.md

 ### C. Naming Conventions for the Course

-   * Course Name: Course is basically combination of multiple learning components such as a labs, Knowledge Assessments, Videos, Documents.
+   * Course Name: Course is basically combination of multiple learning components such as a labs, Knowledge Assessments, Videos, and Documents.
 So give the name that which is easy to identify.

       (**Note: Course Title will be visible in the Course Tab as below which is will not be visible to users Display Name Which will be visible to users**)
       ![](./images/cg-02.png)